-- Incomes: The Ordinance requires that 20 percent of units be regulated at 50 percent of AMI and that 80 percent of the units be regulated at 60 percent of AMI. - Workforce housing: For a project to be eligible there must be a reasonable expectation that the prospective residents will be in the labor force in the area.
+- Incomes: The Ordinance requires that households served earn no more than 80 percent of AMI ("low-income"), with priority given to those at or below 50 percent of AMI ("very low-income"). - Workforce housing: For a project to be eligible there must be a reasonable expectation that the prospective residents will be in the labor force in the area.